HeidiW/goop_example/README.md

 # goop_example
-Written for Julie Jen.
+Written for Julie Jen by Heidi Williams-Foy.
 Enjoy!